 After advancing to two straight Eastern Conference finals coming out of the lockout, the Sabres have missed the playoffs three times and been bounced in the first round two other times.

-Last season was a harsh reminder that money buys players, not wins, and Ott is clearly expected to help change the culture in the Sabres' dressing room while mixing it up on the ice.
+Last season was a harsh reminder that money buys players not wins and Ott is clearly expected to help change the culture in the Sabre dressing room while mixing it up on the ice.

 In talking about the trade to reporters in Buffalo, GM Darcy Regier talked about needing to alter the balance of skill and physicality among his forward contingent.
-He believes he has created a better balance with the addition of Ott.
+He believes he’s created a better balance with the addition of Ott.

-In Roy they gave up a proven center who four times has hit the 20-goal plateau and once topped 30.
-He slumped last season to 17 and a season earlier was slowed by injury and had just 10 goals in 35 games.
+In Roy they gave up a proven center that four times has hit the 20-goal plateau and once topped 30.
+He slumped last year to 17 and a year earlier was slowed by injury and had just 10 goals in 35 games.
 But Roy was so highly regarded in the Canadian hockey community that he was invited to the Canadian Olympic orientation camp in the fall of 2009 prior to the Vancouver Olympic Games.

-Roy, who has one year left on his contract that will pay him $4 million, will be a nice fit especially after the Stars signed veteran winger Ray Whitney to a two-year deal on Sunday.
+Roy, who has one year left on his contract that will pay him $4 million, will be a nice fit especially after signing veteran winger Ray Whitney to a two-year deal on Sunday.

 It’s believed the two teams had discussed a deal last season and certainly the Stars had contemplated moving both Ott and Ribeiro at the trade deadline last season.